Damien P. Lillis

 • Prevailed in multi-day binding arbitration in a dispute between the buyer and seller of a business, obtaining and recovering a substantial six-figure award of damages and prevailing-party attorneys’ fees.

-• Lead counsel in securing $1,100,000 settlement in an auditing malpractice case.
+• Lead counsel in securing a seven-figure settlement in an auditing malpractice case.

 • Obtained judgment of rescission and substantial damages for client defrauded by business partner.

-• Obtained a stay of arbitration proceedings instituted against an investor, obtained a declaratory judgment that an amendment to an LLC operating agreement was not binding on the investor, and secured award of more than $200,000 in attorneys’ fees for prevailing at the trial court and appellate levels.
-(Abbey v.
-Fortune Drive Associates, LLC, 2010 WL 1553616 (Cal.
-App.
-1 Dist., Div.
-1, 2010).)
+• Obtained a stay of arbitration proceedings instituted against an investor, obtained a declaratory judgment that an amendment to an LLC operating agreement was not binding on the investor, and secured substantial award for the investor.

-• Prevailed before the Ninth Circuit Court of Appeals in a cutting-edge trademark infringement case dealing with Google’s key-word advertising program, and secured the affirmance of the district court’s denial of a motion for preliminary injunction.
-(Picture It Sold v. iSold It LLC, 2006 WL 2467552 (9th Cir.
-Aug.
-28, 2006).)
+• Prevailed before the Ninth Circuit Court of Appeals in a trademark infringement case dealing with Google’s key-word advertising program and secured the affirmance of the district court’s denial of a motion for preliminary injunction.

-• Obtained complete dismissal of malicious prosecution suit by prevailing on a special motion to strike under California’s anti-SLAPP statute, argued and prevailed on appeal resulting in a published decision, and collected $100,000 in attorneys’ fees and costs on behalf of his prevailing client.
+• Obtained complete dismissal of malicious prosecution suit by prevailing on an anti-SLAPP motion (affirmed on appeal) and collecting $100,000 in anti-SLAPP attorneys’ fees for client.
 (Paulus v.
 Bob Lynch Ford, 139 Cal.
 App.
 4th 659 (2006).)

 • Successfully defended officers and directors of a Silicon Valley fabless semiconductor company against claims of breach of fiduciary duty alleged by the company’s founder after a down-round of financing diluted the founder’s equity position.